Marinette Dupain-Cheng: Concept and creation

-The superheroine identity of Marinette Dupain-Cheng, Ladybug, was inspired by a young woman wearing a T-shirt with a ladybug depicted on it; she belonged to the production team of another show that also included Thomas Astruc, the creator of the animated television series Miraculous: Tales of Ladybug & Cat Noir.
-Astruc stated that he had befriended her, and following this they had started creating and "exchanging ladybug-themed sticky notes"; a note drawn by Astruc portrayed the woman as a ladybug-themed superhero.
+The superheroine identity of Marinette Dupain-Cheng, Ladybug, was inspired by a young woman wearing a T-shirt with a ladybug depicted on it.
+She belonged to the production team of another show that also included Thomas Astruc, the creator of the show, Miraculous: Tales of Ladybug & Cat Noir.
+Astruc befriended her, and following this they had started creating and "exchanging ladybug-themed sticky notes," which included a note drawn by Astruc that portrayed the woman as a ladybug-themed superheroine.
 Astruc did not know of the existence of a ladybug-related superhero and felt this character would be good.
+Additionally, Astruc thought that a superhero based on this idea had not previously been created because of not being sufficiently masculine.
 As a result, Ladybug's character was conceptualized.
-Astruc thought that a superhero based on this idea had not previously been created because of not being sufficiently masculine.
 Marinette's hairstyle was also conceived using the woman's haircut as a model.
-Astruc said that Ladybug's power was connected to luck since ladybugs are associated with good luck.
-He commented that Ladybug's character is comparable to Spider-Man.
+Astruc said that Ladybug's power was connected to luck since ladybugs are associated with good luck and also commented that Ladybug's character is comparable to Spider-Man.

 Astruc stated that while Marinette is a girl of action, this does not prevent her from wearing pink.
-He characterized Ladybug as an "awesome", special, very positive, and bright character.
+He characterized Ladybug as an "awesome", special, very positive, and a bright character.
 He also described her as his favorite character from the series.
 Astruc hoped that children would view Ladybug as a positive example, and that she would become the mascot of Paris, being found on flyers at museums' entrances to inspire children to visit them.
-In regard to Marinette and Adrien Agreste, he commented that he had wished to depict "sunny", inspiring characters.
+In regard to Marinette and Adrien Agreste, he commented that he had wished to depict "sunny," inspiring characters.
 Astruc mentioned that Ladybug is one of the two most "powerful teenagers" alongside Cat Noir since she has the power of creation.
 He stated that handling the dynamics between Marinette's and Adrien's identities was entertaining.
 Astruc said that couples of superheroes like the one consisting of Ladybug and Cat Noir are uncommon in shows, and he felt that the viewers enjoy the love situation formed between the two of them.
 A source of inspiration for the duo of the ladybug and the black cat was one of Astruc's previous romantic relationships.
-Astruc stated that, as long there was a villain in the show, a romantic relationship between Marinette and Adrien would be able to happen only under certain circumstances and would need to be handled carefully, commenting that such a relationship would be brittle and complicated.
+Astruc stated that, as long as there was a villain in the show, a romantic relationship between Marinette and Adrien would be able to happen only under certain circumstances and would need to be handled carefully, commenting that such a relationship would be brittle and complicated.